 In 1799, he narrowly escaped capture.
 Dwyer and his men were sheltering from a snow storm in a small cottage in Dernamuck.
 An informant gave up their location and a force of 100 men surrounded the cottage.
 He refused to surrender and the soldiers set the cottage alight.
 Some of Dwyers’ men were killed, including McAllister who sacrificed his life to allow Dwyer to escape.
 McAllister is buried in Kilranelagh graveyard.
 The cottage at Dernamuck was restored between 1946 and 1948.
-Currently it is being renovated by the Office of Public Works and will re-open to visitors when work is completed.
+It has been renovated by the Office of Public Works and re-opened to visitors in 2022.

 Deported to New South Wales, Australia

 There was no let up in the search for Dwyer and in 1803, having lost a lot of his men to the conflict, Dwyer surrendered to William Hoare Hume MP.
-He was detained in Kilmainham Gaol and in 1805 deported to New South Wales, Australia along with his wife and their two eldest children.
-He was given 100 acres of uncleared land not far from land allocated to some of his Irish compatriots – Hugh “Vesty” Byrne, John Mernagh, Arthur Devlin and Martin Burke.
+He was detained in Kilmainham Gaol and in 1805 deported to New South Wales, Australia along with his wife and their two eldest children. *(See notes below) He was given 100 acres of uncleared land not far from land allocated to some of his Irish compatriots – Hugh “Vesty” Byrne, John Mernagh, Arthur Devlin and Martin Burke.

 Tried for sedition